-Perhaps, one of the best opportunities coming from the Internet and appreciated by a great variety of users all over the world is the ability of easy communication, first of all via different social networks.
-Today there are loads of social networking sites and services starting from general ones providing multiple functions and features for the broad target audience to specialized networks concentrating on needs and pains of the narrow target audience.
-There are specialized social networks for mums, scientists, cyclists, writers, tourists, teachers and so on and so forth.
+Perhaps one of the best opportunities coming from the Internet and appreciated by a great variety of users all over the world is the ability to easily communicate, first of all via different social networks.
+Today, there are loads of social networking sites and services, starting from general ones providing multiple functions and features for the broad target audience to specialized networks concentrating on the needs and pains of the narrow target audience.
+There are specialized social networks for mums, scientists, cyclists, writers, tourists, teachers, and so on and so forth.

 Moreover, the target audience is not the only point to concentrate on.
-Type of content can also become a key factor to make the social network go round photos and images, videos, short or long copy blocks, links, recommendations or something else.
-Anyway, although diverse social networks spring up like mushrooms, in most cases they still find their user and reader, especially if UI/UX is thought-out from the very first stages of design.
+Type of content can also become a key factor in making the social network go around photos and images, videos, short or long copy blocks, links, recommendations, or something else.
+Anyway, although diverse social networks spring up like mushrooms, in most cases, they still find their user and readers, especially if UI/UX is thought out from the very first stages of design.

-Having practical experience of design for various social networking websites and applications here in Tubik , today we decided to share some of our ideas on things important to consider in the process of creating a product targeted on communication.
-As this topic is really wide and it’s impossible to mention everything in one post, today we only start this conversation having gathered the general positions designer needs to take into account while working on this kind of product.
+Having practical experience in design for various social networking websites and applications here in Tubik, we decided to share some of our ideas on things important to consider in the process of creating a product targeted at communication.
+As this topic is really wide and it’s impossible to mention everything in one post, today, we only start this conversation having gathered the general positions the designer needs to take into account while working on this kind of product.

 UX screens for social network Echo

 Features of a social network

 Social networks, as the services concentrated on communication, usually have some basic features, which are mostly universal independently from the target audience or perhaps the content on which the communication is based.
 Among these basic features we would mention:

 - Creation and easy editing of a personal account, preferably with the ability to protect the data it includes

 - Categorizing the content